SaschaWillems/Vulkan/README.md

 Most basic example.
 Renders a colored triangle using an indexed vertex buffer, only one pipeline with very simple shaders.
 Uses a single uniform buffer for the matrices.

-### Texture loading
+### Texture mapping
 <img src="./screenshots/basic_texture.png" height="128px">

 Loads a single texture and displays it on a simple quad.
-Demonstrates loading a texture to host visible memory and transforming it into an optimal tiling format for the GPU.
+Demonstrates loading a texture to host visible memory (linear tiling) and transforming it into an optimal (tiling) format for the GPU, including upload of available mip map levels.

 ### Cubemap
 <img src="./screenshots/texture_cubemap.png" height="128px">